Kratom Withdrawal Timeline, Symptoms & More

-The above mentioned symptoms will still be very much present, and may even worsen during the second day.
-During this time, depression may set in as well as cravings for Kratom beginning or intensifying.
+During the next few days, depression may set in as well as cravings for kratom intensifying.
 The visual distortions that some people experience may disappear during this time.
-Uncoordinated movements and possibly tremors can begin during this time, and insomnia, lack of appetite, and dehydration can worsen these symptoms.
+Tremors or shaking and impaired coordination usually appear during the second or third day.
+Insomnia, lack of appetite, and dehydration can worsen these symptoms.
 Fever will usually stabilize during this time.

 How Bad is Kratom Withdrawal?

-For a more exact look, a collaboration study performed by the Universiti Sains Malaysia and the University of Erlangen-Nuremberg in Germany seems to be definitive on this matter.
-They surveyed 293 regular Kratom users and found that of those who used Kratom for more than 6 months, more than half developed severe dependence on Kratom, while just under half had moderate Kratom dependence problems.
-The average amount of the active metabolite Mitragynine in the Kratom drinks these subjects were taking was 79mg per drink.
-Those that had 3 or more Kratom drinks per day had a much higher chance of developing Kratom addiction, withdrawal, and cravings.
-Finally, the withdrawal symptoms become more intense the longer the drug is used as well as the amounts that are used¹.
+For a more exact look, a collaborative study performed by the Universiti Sains Malaysia and the University of Erlangen-Nuremberg in Germany seems to be definitive on this matter.
+They surveyed 293 regular kratom users and found that of those who used kratom for more than 6 months, more than half developed severe dependence.
+The average amount of the active metabolite mitragynine in the kratom drinks these subjects were taking was 79mg per drink.
+Those that had 3 or more kratom drinks per day had a much higher chance of developing kratom addiction, withdrawal, and cravings.
+Finally, the withdrawal symptoms become more intense the longer the drug is used.